EricWay1024/Homological-Algebra-Notes/ha/2-ab.typ

-#corollary[Dually, the followings are equivalent:
+#corollary[Dually, the following are equivalent:
 1. $I$ is injective;
 2. For any monomorphism $h: X->Y$, the induced map $(- oo h) : Hom(A) (Y, I) -> Hom(A) (X, I)$ is surjective;
 3. For any monomorphism $h: X->Y$ and any $f: X->I$, there exists $g: Y->I$ such that $f = g oo h$, i.e., the following commutes (which we refer to as the *extension property*):